syedmohsinbukhari/stream_analytics/README.md

 # Stream Analytics
-This is a repository for a course project 'Big Data Analytics'
+This is a repository for a course project 'CS 5312 - Big Data Analytics'